joehowells/timeline-gedcom/README.md

 based on family tree data stored in the Genealogical Data Communication (GEDCOM) file format.

-Some genealogy websites such as [Ancestry](https://www.ancestry.com/) and [FindMyPast](https://www.findmypast.com/) let their users export their family trees to a GEDCOM file.
-Their users could use this project create a personalised deck of Timeline cards for their respective family trees.
+Some genealogy websites such as [Ancestry](https://www.ancestry.com/) and [FindMyPast](https://www.findmypast.com/) let their users export their family trees to GEDCOM format.
+These users could use this project to create a personalised deck of Timeline cards from their respective family trees.

 The basic idea is to extract all possible events (e.g., births, deaths, marriages) from the GEDCOM file, then select a subset of these events (say 50) to use as cards.
 We want our cards to be spread out across the family tree, not